PROJECT: Global Islands’ Vulnerability Research, Adaptation, Policy and Development (GIVRAPD)

 The Global Islands’ Vulnerability Research, Adaptation, Policy and Development (GIVRAPD) project sought to understand the multiple social, economic, governance and environmental conditions that shape vulnerability and capacity to adapt to climate change by integrating scientific and local knowledge.
 It was a comparative study of four small coastal communities facing similar challenges and contexts in St. Lucia, Jamaica, the Seychelles and Mauritius, and provided insights that can be applied to other small island states.

-The project developed and evaluated practical local adaptation and climate compatible development (CCD) portfolios, facilitated the mainstreaming and scaling-up of adaptation and CCD, established scientific and professional networks and built capacity in the Caribbean.
+The project developed and evaluated practical local adaptation and climate compatible development portfolios, facilitated the mainstreaming and scaling-up of adaptation and climate compatible development, established scientific and professional networks and built capacity in the Caribbean.

 GIVRAPD had 4 main components: